MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/security/internet-macros-blocked.md

 ### Files on OneDrive or SharePoint

-- If a user downloads a file on OneDrive or SharePoint by using a web browser, the configuration of the web browser will determine whether the file has the Mark of the Web (MOTW) attribute.
-For example, Microsoft Edge sets the Mark of the Web (MOTW) attribute.
+- If a user downloads a file on OneDrive or SharePoint by using a web browser, the configuration of the Windows internet security zone (**Control Panel** > **Internet Options** > **Security**) will determine whether the browser sets the Mark of the Web (MOTW) attribute.
+For example, Microsoft Edge sets the Mark of the Web (MOTW) attribute on a file if it's determined to be from the Internet zone.

 - If a user selects **Open in Desktop App** in a file opened from the OneDrive website or from a SharePoint site (including a site used by a Teams channel), then the file won't have the Mark of the Web (MOTW) attribute.